imperfectlink/KeyboardRenderKit/docs/source/materials.rst

 Roughness
 ^^^^
 This is the overall roughness or glossiness for the keycap material.
+This will vary depending on what type of plastic or finish you are aiming for.

 Bump Scale
 ^^^^